-Thankfully, advancements in computer software and technology have given businesses access to new tools that make it easy to manage and organize large amounts of data quickly and efficiently.
+Thankfully, computer software and OCR technology have given businesses the ability to automate many processes, making it easier to manage and organize large amounts of data quickly and efficiently.

 Below are just a few advantages of automating your record keeping processes.

 Businesses face a significant number of record keeping requirements that must be met in order to ensure compliance with state, federal, and local laws.

 Many of these laws require businesses to retain documents of a specific type for a predetermined period of time, anywhere from a few months to a few years.

 Meeting these complicated requirements often means that businesses must choose between dedicating a ton of resources to document management tasks, or simply hanging on to everything forever.